 If you’re considered at high risk for developing lung cancer, El Camino Health’s cancer program offers screening services, including a Low Dose CT Lung Cancer Screening.
+Free lung cancer screenings are available to those who are eligible.
 Other screenings for lung cancer may include a standard chest X-ray and sputum sample (mucus or phlegm you cough up for further study under a microscope).
 If your results indicate further testing is needed, your doctor may also recommend a bronchoscopy (scope procedure to look into the lungs) or CT scan.

 Symptoms and Diagnosis

 Symptoms that can signal lung cancer include:

 - A cough that doesn't go away and gets worse over time.

 Because there are different types of lung cancer that require different treatments, our diagnostic process is extremely important.

 By using advanced imaging techniques to gathering precise information, our diagnostic experts can more accurately diagnose the type and extent of your cancer.

 In addition to standard imaging techniques, such as CT scans, El Camino Health lung cancer specialists offer you advanced diagnostic imaging tests that help identify suspicious lung nodules and lymph nodes: